-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, neurocognitive disorder with Lewy bodies or death from neurocognitive disorder with Lewy bodies is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA.

-before it can be said that a reasonable hypothesis has been raised connecting neurocognitive disorder with Lewy bodies or death from neurocognitive disorder with Lewy bodies, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 14 November 2017 concerning Alzheimer-type dementia in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 14 November 2017 concerning Alzheimer-type dementia in accordance with section 196G of the VEA.
+The investigation involved an

+- examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - separating the Instruments for Alzheimer-type dementia into two conditions with the Instruments titled Alzheimer disease and neurocognitive disorder with Lewy bodies; - new definition of 'neurocognitive disorder with Lewy bodies' in subsection 7(2); - including ICD-10-AM codes for 'neurocognitive disorder with Lewy bodies' in subsection 7(3); - revising the factor in subsection 9(1) concerning 'major depressive disorder'; - revising the factor in subsection 9(2) concerning 'posttraumatic stress disorder'; - new factor in subsection 9(3) concerning 'being treated with an antipsychotic drug', for clinical worsening only; - new factor in subsection 9(4) concerning 'being treated with an anticholinergic drug', for clinical worsening only; - deleting various factors relating to 'moderate to severe cerebral trauma', 'smoking', 'extremely low frequency electromagnetic field', 'dyslipidaemia', 'diabetes mellitus', 'being obese', 'hypertension', 'hyperhomocysteinaemia', 'thyroid disorder', 'ionising radiation' and 'therapeutic radiation'; - new definitions of 'DSM-5', 'major neurocognitive disorder', 'mild neurocognitive disorder', 'MRCA', 'specified list of anticholinergic drugs' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'a thyroid disorder as specified', 'cumulative equivalent dose', 'being obese', 'dyslipidaemia', 'extremely low frequency electromagnetic field (ELF-EMF)', 'hyperhomocysteinaemia' and 'pack-years of cigarettes, or the equivalent thereof in other tobacco products'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - separating the Instruments for Alzheimer-type dementia into two conditions with the Instruments titled Alzheimer disease and neurocognitive disorder with Lewy bodies; - new definition of 'neurocognitive disorder with Lewy bodies' in subsection 7(2); - including ICD-10-AM codes for 'neurocognitive disorder with Lewy bodies' in subsection 7(3); - new factor in subsection 9(1) concerning 'being treated with an antipsychotic drug', for clinical worsening only; - deleting various factors relating to 'smoking', 'diabetes mellitus' and 'hyperhomocysteinaemia'; - new definitions of 'DSM-5', 'major neurocognitive disorder', 'mild neurocognitive disorder', 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'hyperhomocysteinaemia' and 'pack-years of cigarettes, or the equivalent thereof in other tobacco products'.